What Is a 1031 Exchange and How Does It Work?

 Real estate investments come with a lot of great benefits.
 Some of those benefits are tax advantages.
-As a rental property owner, you can deduct a lot of the expenses associated with your rental property, including maintenance and mortgage interest, insurance and property management fees, and you can even use depreciation to lower your overall tax liability.
+As a rental property owner, you can deduct many of the expenses associated with your rental property, including maintenance and mortgage interest, insurance, property management fees, and you can even use depreciation to lower your overall tax liability.

 While the benefits are outstanding, there can also be tax penalties when you're ready to sell a real estate asset.

 As you probably know, when you buy a property and hold onto it for some time, and you've earned profits from it and taken depreciation credits, there will be a reckoning when you decide to sell that home.
 You'll have to pay capital gains taxes on the profits you earned on the investment.
 And, you'll also have a depreciation recapture to manage.
 That's a lot of money cutting into your ROI, and it can be a substantial drain on your motivation to sell.